 The NEIU Philosophy Colloquium Series began in 2014 and has been a regular department-sponsored event since Spring 2018.
-The purpose of this event is to give the NEIU community access to all of the richness and diversity of contemporary professional philosophy.
-The Colloquium Series also provides professional philosophers with the opportunity to experience NEIU firsthand and meet our students and faculty in an academic setting.
+Its purpose is to give the Northeastern community access to all of the richness and diversity of contemporary professional philosophy.
+The Colloquium Series also provides professional philosophers with the opportunity to experience Northeastern firsthand and meet our students and faculty in an academic setting.
 All of the talks are free and open to the public.